 Evaluation of the National South African Female Condom Program: Investigating Factors Associated with Uptake and Sustained Use

-The National Female Condom Evaluation is comprised of three complementary components.
-Firstly, a national evaluation sample including all STI Sentinel surveillance site in the public sector and a sample of non-public sector sites (NGOs, social marketing, tertiary education and private) is participating in a telephone survey and review of distribution statistics.
-A sub-sample of these sites is participating in a more intensive phase involving site visits, client and provider interviews and collection of basic costing data.
+The National Female Condom Evaluation was comprised of three complementary components.
+Firstly, a national evaluation sample including all STI Sentinel surveillance site in the public sector and a sample of non-public sector sites (NGOs, social marketing, tertiary education and private) participated in a telephone survey and review of distribution statistics.
+A sub-sample of these sites participated in a more intensive phase involving site visits, client and provider interviews and collection of basic costing data.
 The second component, a Cohort of approximately 500 new FC acceptors and 60 of their partners, will permit longitudinal assessment of key outcomes related to FC and MC use, HIV-related behaviours, and relationship characteristics.
-The third component includes Key Informant Interviews with policymakers and program managers.
-Data collection is progressing well.
-Telephonic interviews were completed in 2015.
-In-depth facility audits are ongoing and will be completed by July 2016.
+The third component included Key Informant Interviews with policymakers and program managers.
+Data collection was completed in 2016 for all components.
+The study was disseminated in 2017 locally and internationally and is currently being written up for publication.

 Introduction of New Female Condom Products: Lessons from Dual Programming in South Africa.